WolfoIsBestWolf/ror2-WolfFixes/mod_WolfoFixes/README.md

 ### Fixes the following :

-## Item Fixes
+## Item & EquipmentFixes
+Warped Echo echoed hits no longer activating Planula & Repulsion Armor Plate. *(Like how it was specifically added to do that in prior versions)*\
+Warped Echo echoed hits double-dipping some damage *increases* of the attacker. *(i.e. Watch, Lunar Ruin)*\
+Warped Echo letting you live through OSP, even when OSP is meant to be disabled *(Curse, Low Health)*\
+Warped Echo reducing damage further after OSP. *(Which is not how OSP is meant to function)*

+Deus Ex Machina Blessing being consumed on attacks that cannot proc. *(Due to 0 damage or 0 procCoefficient)*

 Stone Flux Pauldron reducing speed twice.

+All AC debuffs activating Growth Nectar.

 Elusive Antler producing errors on things that move differently.
 (Stationary Turrets, RemoteOp Drones)\
 Elusive Antler not working on Devoted Lemurians due to wrong authority check.

-Bandolier not working on some drones due to wrong authority check.
+Bandolier not working on some drones & allies due to wrong authority check.

 Charged Perferator rolling for crit instead of inheriting like other procs.